How to Design a Nutrition Facts Label for New Product Launch Success

-Obviously, a product's recipe has the most influence on the nutritional properties and the second most influential factor is the serving size.
-Almost everyone wants to use a smaller size to reduce those 'nutrients of concern'.
+A product's recipe has the most influence on the nutritional properties and the second most influential factor is the serving size.
+Almost everyone wants to use a smaller size to reduce those 'nutrients of concern.'
 However, there are federal regulations about serving size for most categories of foods and beverages.
-When designing food & beverage packaging many food entrepreneurs overlook the importance of proper Nutrition Facts Label design and its importance in getting your product off the shelf.
+When designing food & beverage packaging, many food entrepreneurs overlook the importance of proper Nutrition Facts Label design and its importance in getting your product off the shelf.

 Several months ago I was asked to prepare the Nutritional Facts Label for a new product launch of a single serving chocolate cupcake with chocolate icing.
 It had lots of butter and chocolate and could be described as big, decadent, luscious - cupcakes are viewed as an affordable indulgence.

 Upon seeing the numbers that would appear in the Nutritional Facts Label, it could also be described as a heart attack in a cupcake!
 The Nutrition Facts Panel would have shown:

 - 70% of the daily allowances for total fat

 - 63 % of the daily allowance of saturated fat

 - 33 percent of the maximum acceptable daily intake for sodium

 It was a recipe for a new product launch failure.